LLINBO: Trustworthy LLM-in-the-Loop Bayesian Optimization: Numerical Experiments Details

 With constants:

 \item Ackley-6$D$

 \end{itemize}

-\paragraph{Prompts design for black-box optimization task. }To facilitate effective reasoning by the LLM, each function is accompanied by a \textbf{Description Card}, which provides essential contextual information.
+\paragraph{Prompts design for BBO task. }To facilitate effective reasoning by the LLM, each function is accompanied by a \textbf{Description Card}, which provides essential contextual information.
 The \textbf{Description Card} includes the following components:

 \begin{itemize} \item \texttt{Function Patterns}: A high-level summary of the function's characteristics, offering partial information to guide the LLM's reasoning.
 For example:

 \textit{"Non-convex and multi-modal.
 The function exhibits a nearly flat outer region with a prominent central depression, resulting in multiple local optima surrounding a single global optimum.
 It is highly symmetric and separable, yet optimization remains challenging due to the abundance of local maxima."}